6 Hours / 6 CEs

 • Intended Audience

 This training is designed for clinicians, counselors, and mental health providers who work with individuals experiencing substance use or addictive disorders, including those with co-occurring conditions.
-It is intended for professionals specializing in addiction treatment, supporting clients whose needs range from prevention to recovery.
+It is particularly relevant for professionals specializing in addiction treatment, supporting clients across the spectrum from prevention to recovery.

 • Experience Level

-This training is appropriate for licensed and pre-licensed mental health professionals at all experience levels who work with clients presenting with substance use or co-occurring conditions.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience in addiction treatment.

 • Practice Setting

-• Outpatient mental health or addiction treatment clinics
+• Outpatient mental health and substance use clinics

 • Employee assistance programs (EAPs)